anticultist/vscode-ms-access-dump/README.md

 - embedded syntax highlighting for SQL and Visual Basic
 - breadcrumbs support
 - color picker
-- encoding of the PrtDevMode(W) block
+- encoding and editing of the PrtDevMode(W) block

 ### Syntax highlighting